 What Documents Do I Need for Certificate of Entry (COE) Application?

 2. A copy of your Thai visa.

-3. Health insurance policy with coverage including COVID-19 related treatment in Thailand in the amount no less than 100,000 USD, which must cover the total duration of your planned stay (you can easily buy online the special insurance package AXA Sawasdee Thailand that meets all requirements).
+3. Health insurance policy with coverage including COVID-19 related treatment in Thailand in the amount no less than 100,000 USD, which must cover the total duration of your planned stay (you can easily buy online the special insurance package AXA Sawasdee Thailand or Tune iPass that meet all requirements).